0dot0repeating/badforum/README.md

 ## Setup

 By default, the forum runs on port 8081.
-To change this, create a file called `badforum.properties`, put it in either the folder the JAR is in or the folder you're running the JAR in, and put the following in the file:
+To change this, create a file called `badforum.properties` in in the folder the JAR is in, and insert the following:

 ```text
 badforum.port = <port>